Skip to main content

 Prerequisites

-• Firmware Type: Confirm that your FLY mainboard firmware is USB firmware or USB bridge CAN firmware.
+• Firmware type: Confirm that your FLY mainboard firmware is USB firmware or USB-to-CAN bridge firmware.
 This guide does not apply to other types.

 • After successfully connecting via SSH, execute the following command: